 FINC 4110 Principles of Investments/3 sem. hrs.
 Investment management is emphasized including financial statements and portfolio management.
-Analyzes financial statements, the use of rating services such as Moody's and Standard and Poor's, and compares growth and income investments.
-Prerequisite: ECON 2010.
+Analyzes financial statements, discusses the use of rating services such as Moody's and Standard and Poor's, and compares growth and income investments.

 FINC 4550 International Finance and Banking/3 sem. hrs.
 Topics include international monetary systems, foreign exchange markets, exchange rates, international financial institutions, and capital markets.
-Prerequisite: FINC 3010.
+Prerequisite: ECON 2010.

 FINC 4910-4980 Advanced Special Topics/3 sem. hrs.
 Examines topics in finance that are not included in regular course offerings.
 Specific contents and prerequisites are announced in the course schedule for a given term.
-Students may reenroll for Special Topics covering differing content.
+Students may reenroll for special topics covering different content.